greek debt song

 Lyric by Merle Hazard

-But balancing their national budget, their budget, their budget, apparently is tough
+But balancing their nation'l budget, their budget, their budget, apparently is tough

 They used derivatives from Goldman, from Goldman, from Goldman, expenses to postpone

-And had to go to France and Germany, and Germany, and Germany, to get a bailout loan
+And had to go to France and Germn'y, and Germ'ny, and Germ'ny, to get a bailout loan

 They borrowed short, at a lower rate